 The fastest time ever run at the Tom Scott Memorial Road Races since the move to Strathclyde Park is by Luke Traynor, who dominated the 2018 edition to win just under 2 minutes from Kenny Wilson.

 Traynor's time eclipsed the time of 48:46 mins set by Tsegezeab Woldemichael in 2010.

-Sarah Inglis set a new ladies' course record in 2018 too, bettering the previous best set by Fionnuala Ross from two years earlier by 16 seconds.
+Annabel Simpson set a new ladies' course record in 2022, bettering the previous best set by Sarah Inglis from four years earlier by 1 minute and 24 seconds.

-In 2018, the first three male athletes to cross the line did so in under 50 minutes and the three ladies in under 58 minutes, emphasising once more that the 10 mile course at the Tom Scott Memorial Road Races is one of the fastest, if not the fastest 10 mile course in Scotland.
+In 2022, the first three male athletes to cross the line did so in under 51 minutes and the three ladies in under 58 minutes, emphasizing once more that the 10 mile course at the Tom Scott Memorial Road Races is one of the fastest, if not the fastest 10 mile course in Scotland.

 There are bonus prizes available for athletes who break the course record, with prize funds increasing depending on how fast the new course record is.

 The idea of the prize funds on offer is to encourage the highest quality of athletes to take part in a race which has a long and storied history on the Scottish Athletics calendar.